 Skin Corrosion (OECD TG 431)

-The EpiDerm Skin Corrosion Test (SCT) is a formally validated in vitro method for the accurate and reliable prediction of chemicals that are corrosive to the skin from non-corrosive chemicals.
-This test method is used for the classification of skin corrosion hazard according to the GHS System.
+The EpiDerm Skin Corrosion Test is able to reliably discriminate chemicals that are corrosive to skin from non-corrosive chemicals and can be used for the classification of skin corrosion hazard according to the GHS System adopted by the OECD.

 MatTek offers the EpiDerm Skin Corrosion Test as a GLP or non-GLP service.

 Positive Control – 8N Potassium Hydroxide

 |Endpoints||MTT Tissue Viability Assay|

 In vitro classification

 |3 minute < 50%||Corrosive|